v-pun215/eClient/README.md

 > Run install.py

 > Now, you have to install the SF Pro Display Font from https://earthsoft.me/sf.OTF.

+> Run eclient.py and you're done!
+(Report any bugs on the issues section.)

 ## IMPORTANT!!
 The original PyCraft had infinite bugs that I had to troubleshoot.
 One of them I just couldn't fix.